 - You may try relieving pain and discomfort with physical therapies such as hot water bottles, ice packs and/or massage, check with you doctor or specialist nurse.

-If you would like more information about controlling pain you may want to look at our booklet Overcoming cancer pain.
+If you would like more information about controlling pain you may want to look at our booklet Understanding cancer pain.

 You may lose part or all of your hair whilst having treatment for cancer.
 Some Chemotherapy drugs can cause hair loss to the head and other parts of the body.
 Radiotherapy will only cause hair loss over the area being treated. eg Radiotherapy to the brain will cause hair loss on the head.
 Hair loss due to cancer treatment is usually temporary; it’s a significant event nevertheless.

-If you are receiving chemotherapy and/or radiotherapy and are worried about hair loss, you may find the fact sheet Hair loss helpful and reassuring.
+If you are receiving chemotherapy and/or radiotherapy and are worried about hair loss, you may find our Hair loss fact sheet helpful and reassuring.
 Topics include chemotherapy, radiotherapy and hair loss, care of hair and scalp during treatment, coping with hair loss, and choosing a wig or hairpiece.
 This is a 4 page fact sheet designed as a guide for people with cancer, their families and friends.
 It can also be ordered by calling Cancer Council 13 11 20.

 Hair loss is usually only temporary.
 You may like to wear a wig, hat, scarf or turbans.